 - Dry Brine – Using salt and other herbs and spices without a liquid and applied directly to the meat.

 What Does a Brine Do?

 The process of osmosis occurs, which allows the salt solution in the brine to pass through the cells of the meat, adding moisture and flavor into the meat.

 Do I need to Brine Turkey or Poultry?

 A brine is not necessary, but a brine is especially helpful in adding flavor and moisture to lean meats, including turkey and chicken.
 There are some cooking techniques that also are enhanced by a brine, like smoking turkey.
 Because of the longer cooking time, there is a greater chance of the meat drying out, which is why we recommended making a brine for turkey or poultry.

 Be sure the turkey or poultry is not pre-brined, soaked in salt solution, or its equivalent.
 Pre-brined poultry won’t take on additional flavor.Chef’s Tip

 Start with understanding how big the turkey is that is going to be brined.
 Next, be sure you have a vessel large enough to hold the brine and the turkey.
 If you do not have a large stock pot, alternatives for storing the brine include:

 - Using a Brine Bag – These are large plastic bags that contain the liquid and the meat and seal up like a large Ziploc bag.

 - Use a Cooler – A cooler is another alternative for storing a brine.
-Make the brine in a pot, and then transfer to a cooler and add the turkey.
+Make the brine in a pot, and then transfer to a clean cooler and add the turkey.